Super Lawyers

 • Tyrone Krause: A thoracic and cardiac surgeon in Newark, New Jersey.
 Attended medical school in New York.
 He has been in practice for nearly 30 years.

-Colon Rectal Surgery
+Colon Rectal Surgeon

 Dental Surgery